BuckWoody/PresentationsAndBlogs/SQLtoPostgres/05_-_Administration_and_Security.md

 *Estimated Time: 60 minutes (≈20 minutes lecture, ≈40 minutes hands-on)*

-This module covers the administrative tasks that SQL Server DBAs perform daily — creating users, managing permissions, backing up and restoring databases, and monitoring server health.
+This module covers the administrative tasks that SQL Server DBAs perform daily,  creating users, managing permissions, backing up and restoring databases, and monitoring server health.
 For each task you will see the SQL Server approach alongside the PostgreSQL equivalent.

 <p style="border-bottom: 1px solid lightgrey;"></p>